 The commands for managing multiple documents, views, and windows are in the View tab's Window group (Figure 1-14).

 Figure 1-14.
-In the Window group, the three commands on the left- New multiple vantage points.
-The commands in the middle-View Side by Side, you hop from one document to another.
+In the Window group, the three commands on the left-New Window, Arrange All, and Split-let you open and view your work from multiple vantage points.
+The commands in the middle-View Side by Side,